Indigo

-Indigo, like her brother Royal, is a bit reserved at first but is a lovey girl when she is ready...
+Indigo is a bit reserved at first but is a lovey girl when she is ready to cuddle.
+She has...
 View on PetFinder

 Indigo